astronomer/docs/astro/add-user.md

     user4@astronomer.io WORKSPACE_OWNER
     ```

-3. Create a file called `add-users.sh` and add the following script to it:
+3. Create a file named `add-users.sh` and then add the following script to it:

     ```sh
     #!/bin/bash